 Option 2: Connect using DS4Windows

-This solution requires a bit of setup, but it’s still the best way to get your PC and DualShock 4 controllers talking without any major headaches.
+This solution requires a bit of set up, but it’s still the best way to get your PC and DualShock 4 controllers talking without any major headaches.
 You can connect your DualShock 4 controller to your PC using DS4Windows, a third-party application, in either wired or wireless mode (if your PC has Bluetooth).
-Unless you buy the adapter, this is the best option if you want you plan to play games through Origin, UPlay, GoG, or other PC gaming portals.
+Unless you buy the adapter, this is the best option if you plan to play games through Origin, UPlay, GoG, or other PC gaming portals.